winglang/wing/docs/05-reference/winglang-spec.md

 #### 1.1.4 Json type

-Wing has a data type called `Json`.
+Wing has a primitive data type called `Json`.
 This type represents an immutable untyped [JSON value](https://www.json.org/json-en.html), including JSON primitives (`string`, `number`, `boolean`), arrays (both heterogenous and homogenous) and objects (key-value maps where keys are strings and values can be any other JSON value).